 You’ll meet their two resident pelicans – Rod and Lady – and wild ones who join in for the daily feed, and get an insight into the intriguing life of the resilient eel, who likes eating chicken and can actually travel across land if it wants to. #eelfacts101

 TIP: Stick around if you can as they try to get the eels onto the bank to give you a closer look, but by now the kids will probably be pestering you to roam the playground, where a flying fox, fossicking site and spider web provide hours of fun.

 But first, coffee time!
 Get your caffeine fix from the Kangaroo Outpost.
 If the kids need a little pick-me-up as well, they’ve also got snacks like sandwiches and hot sausage rolls.

-If feeding kangaroos is at the top of your Aussie animal bucket list, then you’ll want to head on over around this time, because come midday they will be full from all their visitors and will most likely be in siesta mode.
+If feeding kangaroos are at the top of your Aussie animal bucket list, then you’ll want to head on over around this time, because come midday they will be full from all their visitors and will most likely be in siesta mode.

 Have some gold coins handy for a cup of roo food!